Judith Butler: Early life and education

 Judith Butler was born on February 24, 1956, in Cleveland, Ohio, to a family of Hungarian-Jewish and Russian-Jewish descent.
-Most of their maternal grandmother's family was murdered in the Shoah.
+Most of their maternal grandmother's family was murdered in the Holocaust.
 Butler's parents were practicing Reform Jews.
 Their mother was raised Orthodox, eventually becoming Conservative and then Reform, while their father was raised Reform.
 As a child and teenager, Butler attended both Hebrew school and special classes on Jewish ethics, where they received their "first training in philosophy".
-Butler stated in a 2010 interview with Haaretz that they began the ethics classes at the age of 14, and that they were created as a form of punishment by Butler's Hebrew school's rabbi because they were "too talkative in class", and also often even accused of clowning.
+Butler stated in a 2010 interview with Haaretz that they began the ethics classes at the age of 14 as a form of punishment by Butler's Hebrew school's rabbi because they were "too talkative in class" and often accused of clowning.
 Butler said they were "thrilled" by the idea of these tutorials.
 When asked what they wanted to study in these special sessions, Butler responded with three questions preoccupying them at the time: "Why was Spinoza excommunicated from the synagogue?
 Could German Idealism be held accountable for Nazism?
 And how was one to understand existential theology, including the work of Martin Buber?"

 Butler attended Bennington College before transferring to Yale University, where they studied philosophy and received a Bachelor of Arts in 1978 and a PhD in 1984 with the dissertation Recovery and Invention: The Projects of Desire in Hegel, Kojève, Hyppolite and Sartre.
 Their studies fell primarily under the traditions of German idealism and phenomenology, and they spent one academic year at Heidelberg University as a Fulbright Scholar in 1979.
 After receiving their PhD, Butler revised their doctoral dissertation to produce their first book, entitled Subjects of Desire: Hegelian Reflections in Twentieth Century France (1987).
 Butler went on to teach at Wesleyan University, George Washington University, and Johns Hopkins University before joining the faculty of the University of California, Berkeley, in 1993.
 In 2002, they held the Spinoza Chair of Philosophy at the University of Amsterdam.
 In addition, they joined the department of English and Comparative Literature at Columbia University as Wun Tsun Tam Mellon Visiting Professor of the Humanities in the spring semesters of 2012, 2013 and 2014 with the option of remaining as full-time faculty.

 Butler serves on the editorial or advisory board of several academic journals, including Janus Unbound: Journal of Critical Studies, JAC: A Journal of Rhetoric, Culture, and Politics and Signs: Journal of Women in Culture and Society.